Krystal Ball: Career

 Ball is a business owner and a certified public accountant.
-She previously worked for the federal contractor CGI Group.
+She previously worked for the federal contractor CGI Inc..
 Leaving CGI, she went on to design educational software in a business owned with her husband, working internationally.
 She is a former columnist for The Atlantic.

 2010 U.S. House campaign

 In 2010, Ball ran to represent Virginia's 1st congressional district in the U.S. House of Representatives against Republican incumbent Rob Wittman.
 During the campaign, Ball supported education reform, including charter schools, using technology, alternative certification of teachers, and paying teachers six-figure salaries.
 She also called for a lifetime ban on lobbying by former members of Congress, banning lobbyist gifts, increasing disclosure, and establishing a new Independent Ethics Commission to investigate and audit influence by special interests.
 72% of her fundraising came from out-of-state donors.
 In total, she raised $1.06 million, 20% less than Wittman.

 One month before the election, bloggers posted sexually suggestive photos of Ball with her then-husband from a Christmas party in 2004.
 Her campaign had little national attention before the incident.
 Ball initially blamed her opponent, Wittman, for the leak as being part of a smear campaign.
 Wittman released a statement opposing the leak and asked the bloggers to take it down.
 Ball also complained about the double standard of expectations for male and female candidates given the scant attention Scott Brown had received for previously posing nude in Cosmopolitan.
 She has used the experience as a warning for future candidates about their youthful indiscretions.

 Ball lost to Wittman by a margin of 63.90% to 34.76%.